Summary

 Problem and Solution Pictures

 Start with a clear problem statement.
 Use icons or simple graphics to show the pain point.
-Make it easy to relate to and specific.
+Make it relatable and specific.

 Then show your solution right next to it.
 This creates a visual before-and-after story.
-Backers should see the link right away.
+Backers should see the connection right away.

 Don't make them guess how you solve the problem.
 The link between problem and solution should be crystal clear in your design.